-13. Form signed: (Forms can be found in the application packet)
+11. Form signed: (Forms can be found in the application packet)

-- Essential Abilities of a Radiography (Technical Standards)
+- Essential Abilities of a Radiography (Technical Standards) - ARRT Eligibility Form

-- o Confidentiality Form

-- o ARRT Eligibility Form

-14. Hepatitis B Requirement:
+12. Hepatitis B Requirement:

 Applicants must show proof of completion of the Hepatitis B vaccine series or serologic confirmation of immunity to Hepatitis B virus as a condition of full acceptance to the program.